 Prospective PhD students are sometimes advised to contact potential advisers by email to ask about current research interests and whether they're taking students.
 To make sure everyone has access to this information, I post it here (no need to email me separately -- if you are reading this, it counts as contacting me, because I literally copy and paste the below text in response to all email inquiries):

 These days, the collaborative work in our lab centers on three main lines of inquiry: (1) increasing what we learn from scientific research (e.g., How can we make psychological science more open and inclusive so that the questions asked and answers generated help us understand the full picture of how humans think, feel, and behave?), (2) understanding how people form ideas about their likes and dislikes (e.g., When someone says that they like friends who are intelligent, or they dislike a particular social group, where do those ideas come from?), and (3) how people think about hierarchical social systems (e.g., How do people of color conceptualize race and racism, and why do those conceptualizations matter?).
-If you apply to our lab in a future year, you may want to connect to one or more of these themes in your application, or otherwise discuss why you think our lab would fit with and support your research interests.
+If you apply to our lab in the future, you may want to connect to one or more of these themes in your application, or otherwise discuss why you think our lab would fit with and support your research interests.

 For equity reasons, I have a policy of not talking individually with applicants before reading applications, but I look forward to reading your materials if you decide to apply in a future year.
 You can learn more about our lab and ongoing research here on our lab website.

 These days, the collaborative work in our lab centers on three main lines of inquiry: (1) increasing what we learn from scientific research (e.g., How can we make psychological science more open and inclusive so that the questions asked and answers generated help us understand the full picture of how humans think, feel, and behave?), (2) understanding how people form ideas about their likes and dislikes (e.g., When someone says that they like friends who are intelligent, or they dislike a particular social group, where do those ideas come from?), and (3) how people think about hierarchical social systems (e.g., How do people of color conceptualize race and racism, and why do those conceptualizations matter?).
-If you apply to our lab in a future year, you may want to connect to one or more of these themes in your application, or otherwise discuss why you think our lab would fit with and support your research interests.
+If you apply to our lab in the future, you may want to connect to one or more of these themes in your application, or otherwise discuss why you think our lab would fit with and support your research interests.

 For equity reasons, I have a policy of not talking individually with applicants before reading applications, but I look forward to reading your materials if you decide to apply in a future year.
 You can learn more about our lab and ongoing research here on our lab website.